CalebLombard/digital-portfolio/README.md

 ### Reflection

-**Situation**: I had to interact and read through a slide show presentation that discussed Skills and Interests.
+**Situation**: I had to interact and read through a slide show presentation that discussed skills needed to ace an Interview.
 I had to complete all the activities that taught me the common behavioral and situational job interview questions using structured answer techniques.

 **Task**: My task was to learn and practice effective interview preparation, question analysis, and delivering structured compelling answers that highlight my relevant skills and experiences.